sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 ## Create an Updater in Mac Catalyst

-This is an example for creating an updater in Sparkle 2 (beta) with Mac Catalyst.
+This is an example for creating an updater in Sparkle 2 with Mac Catalyst.
 The code illustrated below is inside an AppKit bundle plug-in that is loaded by the Catalyst application using a shared `PlugIn` protocol.
 This snippet is missing plenty of details including adding a menu item and inter-opt between the host application and plug-in.

 ```swift
 import AppKit